monoscope-tech/apitoolkit-landing/blog/how-to-generate-swagger-docs-from-your-live-traffic-with-apitoolkit/index.md

 **OR**

-You can access the generated swagger document, visit the "Documentation" section in your APItoolkit project.
+You can access the generated swagger document, visit the "Documentation" section in your monoscope project.

-Review and edit the generated Swagger Docs.
-APItoolkit will create a basic OpenAPI/Swagger spec, but you may need to make adjustments to account for specific aspects of your API.
+Review and edit the generated Swagger Docs. monoscope will create a basic OpenAPI/Swagger spec, but you may need to make adjustments to account for specific aspects of your API.

-### Benefits of using APIToolkit for Swagger Docs Generation
+### Benefits of using monoscope for Swagger Docs Generation

-- **Saves Time and Effort:** Compared to manually writing and maintaining Swagger Docs, APIToolkit automates the process by learning from live traffic and generating the documentation automatically.
+- **Saves Time and Effort:** Compared to manually writing and maintaining Swagger Docs, monoscope automates the process by learning from live traffic and generating the documentation automatically.
 This frees developers up to focus on other tasks.
 The tool eliminates the need for manually writing YAML files or using complex command-line tools, further streamlining the process.
-- **Ensures Documentation is Always Up-to-Date:** By analyzing API traffic, APIToolkit constantly updates the Swagger Docs to reflect any changes made to the API.
+- **Ensures Documentation is Always Up-to-Date:** By analyzing API traffic, monoscope constantly updates the Swagger Docs to reflect any changes made to the API.
 This ensures that developers always have access to the latest information, reducing confusion and frustration.
-Manual documentation becomes outdated quickly and requires constant maintenance, which is a burden that APIToolkit removes.
+Manual documentation becomes outdated quickly and requires constant maintenance, which is a burden that monoscope removes.
 - **Improves Developer Experience and Adoption:** Accurate and up-to-date Swagger Docs allow developers to understand and use your API more easily.
 This leads to faster integration and adoption, ultimately benefiting your business.
 Features like interactive testing and code samples within the documentation further enhance the developer experience.
-- **Enables Better API Governance and Management:** APIToolkit provides a central repository for your Swagger Docs, making it easier to manage and share them with your team.
+- **Enables Better API Governance and Management:** monoscope provides a central repository for your Swagger Docs, making it easier to manage and share them with your team.
 The tool also offers version control and audit logging, enabling better tracking of changes and ensuring compliance with API standards.

 ### Frequently asked questions